jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ## Install Nextcloud
-You can install Nextcloud with that command or by using the WebPage.
+You can install Nextcloud via the webGUI over IP, over the domain name or in the console.
+I would recommend you using your domain name.
+That way you can save some work and test if your DNS is working.
+On the webGUI you can define a admin username and password.
+We insert x_database_user and x_database_password and also the database name "nextcloud".
+Host we can leave at "localhost".
+Then click on install.

+If you wan't to use CLI, use these commands:
 ```bash
 cd /var/www/nextcloud/
 sudo -u www-data php occ  maintenance:install \